jukemori/react-retailing-app/README.md

 - Cards.tsx: Cards for item lists page.
 Grid is used and it is responsive for all devices.
 - ItemCard.tsx: Item card for item detail page.
 - Navbar.tsx: Responsive navbar for item lists page. menu icon appears for phone width with a toggle function.
 - ItemNavbar.tsx: Navbar for item detail page.
-The item's name appears in the middle and also be able to make search bar appear by clicking the magnify glass icon.
+The item's name appears in the middle and also be able to make search bar appear by clicking the magnifying glass icon.
 - Search.tsx: Search bar for Navbar.
 It has a dropdown function that shows the suggestions of the search by fetching the API.
 - Tabs.tsx: Menu tabs for filtering the items by category_id.